jairusgadmeneses/AuditEye-II/README.md

 # Acknowledgements

-Built during a hackathon using:
+AuditEye-II was developed during the **AMD AI Hackathon** using:

 - Fireworks AI
-- AMD Instinct™ GPUs
+- AMD Instinct™ GPU Infrastructure
-- n8n
+- n8n Workflow Automation
 - React
 - TypeScript

+Special thanks to the organizers and sponsors for providing access to modern AI infrastructure that made rapid prototyping possible.

 ---

-## License
+# License

 This project is licensed under the MIT License.